 Allometry appears to be a general feature of segmenting pause duration.
 While the five speech tasks do not represent five independent replications, they did offer different opportunities for speech style, and every speech task produced allometric scaling.
-Allometry also appears be an important feature of segmenting pause duration in the sense of effect size; the correlation coefficients across speech tasks are all in the range .42 to .60.
+Allometry also appears be an important feature of segmenting pause duration in the sense of effect size; the correlation coefficients across speech tasks are all in the range of .42 to .60.
 Furthermore, the aggregate allometry explains 50% of the variance in mean segmenting pause duration, an extraordinary outcome for a single regressor variable in the context of pause phenomenology.
 In fact, such a large proportion of variance explained suggests that, although we have conceptualized segmenting pauses in terms of linguistic/cognitive structures, the allometry in pause duration is caused by some physical aspect of speech mechanics.

-While physical constraints in speech production do set the durations of articulatory pauses, such pauses have durations less than 250 ms, and the rationale for setting a high threshold of 250 ms as the minimum acceptable pause length was specifically to exclude articulatory pauses from the class studied.
+Physical constraints do arise in speech production and are responsible for creating the class of articulatory pauses.
+Articulatory pauses, however, have durations less than 250 ms, and the rationale for setting a high threshold of 250 ms as the minimum acceptable pause length was specifically to exclude articulatory pauses from the class studied.
 Within the class of segmenting pauses, the one epoch where physical constraints might influence pause duration is in the moments when the pause ends with the reinitiation of speech.
-In those moments, the speaker is actively using the diaphragm, abdominal muscles, chest muscles, and lungs to project an air stream towards the vocal folds.
+In those moments, the speaker is actively using the diaphragm, abdominal muscles, chest muscles, and lungs to project an air stream toward the vocal folds.

 Given the physical complexity of speech production, it is fortunate that empirical estimates of aspiration onset lags are available through the positive voice onset times (VOTs) for the stop consonants /p/ and /k/.
 Examination of the VOT literature suggested that VOT is not capable of explaining segmenting pause allometry.
-First, VOTs for /p/ and /k/ are brief, typically bounded by 75 to 100 ms (Mielke & Neilsen, 2018), and so too small to account for the 200 ms range that height predicts in our aggregate data.
-Moreover, there is evidence from a developmental study (Yu, De Nil, & Pang, 2015) that VOT is not positively correlated with age.
+First, VOTs for /p/ and /k/ are brief, typically bounded by 75 ms to 100 ms (Mielke & Nielsen, 2018), and so too small to account for the 200 ms range that height predicts in our aggregate data.
+Moreover, there is evidence from a developmental study (Yu et al., 2015) that VOT is not positively correlated with age.
 If VOT were positively associated with body size, some hint of this should have appeared in their data.
 Rather, it appears that VOT is independent of age beyond the age of 12.
 Both lines of reasoning lead to the common conclusion that the physical act of speech production cannot produce the allometries observed in Experiment 1.

-Articulation rate, AR = (total number of syllables)/(total speaking time - total time spent on pauses), is also a factor in speech time consumption, and it is conceivable that allometry in pause duration is aligned with allometry in AR.
-Articulation is, by its nature, mediated by physical processes and so it potentially offers a second inroad for introducing physical mechanism into pause allometry.
+Articulation rate (AR = [Total Number of Syllables] / [Total Speaking Time - Total Time Spent on Pauses]), is also a factor in speech time consumption, and it is conceivable that allometry in pause duration is aligned with allometry in AR.
+Articulation is, by its nature, mediated by physical processes, and so it potentially offers a second inroad for introducing physical mechanism into pause allometry.
 Consequently, we have analyzed allometries in articulation rates for the two reading tasks where the total number of syllables was constant across speakers.
 In distinct contrast with we what found in relation to mean pause length, there was no evidence of allometry in AR for either reading task.
-In regression models of AR with height, $R^2 = .03$ (t(60) = 1.39, p < .17) in poem reading, and $R^2 = .007$ (t(57) = .65, p < .52) in paragraph reading.
+In regression models of AR with height ( $R^2 = .007$ , t(57) = .65, p < .52) in paragraph reading.